bikutoria/connor/README.md

 ## Next steps

 - ✅ Add data.csv to index with Push Source
-- Use Headless Library to front search
+- ✅ Use Headless Library to front search
 - Fix overall styling (https://tailwindcss.com/?)
 - Add pagination or infinite scroll on the main page
 - Fix styling of the [id] page
 - Add filtering/categories based on industries and/or use case
+- Code refactoring and clean up (components, I am looking at you)

 ## Big future plans